Retired Status

 Renewal of a License in a Retired Status

-• Submit the completed Retired Status License Renewal Application or alternatively, a written submission requesting renewal of the retired status license prior to the renewal date.
+- Submit the completed Retired Status License Renewal Application through CBA Connect or alternatively, a written submission requesting renewal of the retired status license prior to the renewal date.

 Restoration of a License from a Retired Status to Active Status

-• Submit the Retired Status License Renewal Application or alternatively, a written submission requesting restoration to active status.
+- Submit the Application Requesting Restoration to Active Status Prior to License Renewal or alternatively, a written submission requesting restoration to active status.

-• If subject to the Government Auditing or Accounting and Auditing CE requirement, as described in California Code of Regulations (CCR), Title 16, sections 87(c) and 87(d), complete 24 hours of CE as described in those sections.
+- If subject to the Government Auditing or Accounting and Auditing CE requirement, as described in CCR sections 87(c) and 87(d), complete 24 hours of CE as described in those sections.

 If you are subject to this requirement, you must complete four hours of Fraud CE specifically related to the prevention, detection, and/or reporting of fraud affecting financial statements in addition to the eight-hour requirement, as described in CCR section 87(f).